thirdweb-dev/typescript-sdk/etc/sdk.api.md

 //
 // @internal
 export function hashLeafNode(address: string, maxClaimableAmount: BigNumberish): string;

+// Warning: (ae-internal-missing-underscore) The name "IGenericSchemaType" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface IGenericSchemaType {
+    // (undocumented)
+    deploy: z.AnyZodObject;
+    // (undocumented)
+    input: z.AnyZodObject;
+    // (undocumented)
+    output: z.AnyZodObject;
+}

 // Warning: (ae-internal-missing-underscore) The name "InvalidAddressError" should be prefixed with an underscore because the declaration is marked as @internal
 //